nozzlegear/ShopifySharp/docs/contribution-guide.md

 > Remember that these tests will make changes to the store! **Do not use an access token from a production or client store**.
 You should only use tokens from development stores where e.g. creating/updating/deleting/enabling/disabling things like products or orders won't hurt anybody's financial income.

 Once you've got the env file configured, you'll be ready to run the tests.
-Most IDEs have their own dedicate test running interface that I won't explain here, so instead the following examples will all use the dotnet CLI.
+Most IDEs have their own dedicated test running interface that I won't explain here, so instead the following examples will all use the dotnet CLI.

 ### Running all tests